Kibalchish47/Pandas-Kaggle-Course-Notebook/README.md

 # Pandas-Kaggle-Course-Notebook
-All of my exercise notebook for the Kaggle Pandas Course
+All of my exercise notebooks for the Kaggle Pandas Course.